 Full access to File Servers, computer systems, databases, or off-campus networks may vary.
-Please contact the Call Center, 816-235-2000, for further information regarding scheduled maintenance.
+Please contact the Technology Support Center, 816-235-2000, for further information regarding scheduled maintenance.

-- The Call Center hours are 7 AM until 7 PM Monday
+- The Technology Support Center hours are 7 AM until 7 PM Monday

 through Thursday and 7 AM until 5 PM Friday - excluding University holidays